 Release Calendar See Calendar.

 Release Control The part of release management that controls the processes.
-In the default release engineer may create deployment tasks for release packages.
+In the default the release deployment and resolving any deployment failures.
+For example, a release engineer may create deployment tasks for release packages.

 Business Manager (SBM).